Overview: template structure¶

 - a contract key

 Optional.
-Lets you specify a combination of a party and other data that uniquely identifies an instance of this contract template.
+Lets you specify a combination of a party and other data that uniquely identifies a contract of this template.
 See Contract keys.

 Required if you have specified a